 Another difference between social media apps and any others lies in the peculiarities of its architecture.
 Two main parts that make up an app are the backend and frontend.
 The backend is a server part of an app and it is responsible for database and API.
 Also, it includes an admin panel.
 So, choosing a social network app technology stack for each of these parts is important.

 There is no actual formula for a social media app technology stack that provides 100% success.
-Only a professional architect, who has lots of years of experience, can tell with certainty which technologies will best suit your ideas; however, it is also hard to be completely wrong when it comes to choosing a tech stack.
+Only a professional architect, who has lots of years of experience, can tell with certainty which technologies will best suit your ideas; however, it is also hard to be completely wrong when it comes to how to choose your tech stack.
 First and foremost, a developer has to ask him or herself: